csc-training/csc-env-eff/_hands-on/connecting/credentials.md

 ## Project

-💬 To use CSC Supercomputers every account has to have a project which is used ie in resource management when using CSC supercomputers.
+💬 To use CSC Supercomputers every account has to be a member in a project.
+Access to a supercomputer (service) and computing time are tied to projects.

 💡 The default project called "Personal group of N.N." is not meant for submitting jobs

 1. Join a project
-    - via invitation link
+    - via invitation link (ask the Project Manager to invite you)
     - or if you are eligible to act as a Project Manager then go ahead and create a project

 ## Add Puhti and Allas as services to your project.